The following shocking divorce statistics are from the U.S. Census Bureau:

 From the time we are born, we attach.
-And where there is attachment, inevitably there will be loss.
-And where there is loss, as in divorce, there is grief.
+And where there is attachment, inevitably there will be a loss.
+And where there is a loss, as in divorce, there is grief.

 Grief consists of a mixture of all of your raw feelings, both positive and negative, sometimes contradictory, which can include longing, fear, anger, love, sadness hate, regret, and guilt.

 People in the midst of grieving can experience typical symptoms of depression: difficulty sleeping, loss of appetite, negative feelings, low self-esteem and lack of energy.

 Your instinct may be to find a way around the pain.
 Don’t even go there or your capacity for lifelong happiness may be impaired.

 Ultimately, divorce can cause massive financial and emotional hardship in two people’s lives.
 Navigating through this post-divorce period is challenging.

 You fall in love.
 Neither one of you has a clue about the problems that will begin to hit you just a few years into the marriage – sometimes just a few months into the marriage.
 If any of us had the slightest inkling about the bumps in the road ahead, we might be inclined to avoid marriage altogether.